Émile Benveniste

-Émile Benveniste ([emil bɛ̃venist]; 27 May 1902 – 3 October 1976) was a French structural linguist and semiotician.
+Émile Benveniste ([emil bɛ̃venist]; 27 May 1902 – 3 October 1976) was an Ottoman-born French structural linguist and semiotician.
 He is best known for his work on Indo-European languages and his critical reformulation of the linguistic paradigm established by Ferdinand de Saussure.

 Biography

 Benveniste was born in Aleppo, Aleppo Vilayet, Ottoman Syria to a Sephardi family.
 His father sent him to Paris to undertake rabbinical studies, but he left the Rabbinical School after receiving his baccalauréat, and enrolled in the École pratique des hautes études.
 There he studied under Antoine Meillet, a former student of Saussure, and Joseph Vendryes, completing his degree in 1920.
 He would return to the École pratique des hautes études in 1927 as a director of studies, and would receive his doctorate there in 1935, with his major thesis on the formation of noun roots, and his secondary thesis on the Avestan infinitive.
 Following Meillet's death in 1936, he was elected to the Chair of Comparative Grammar in the Collège de France in 1937.
 He held his seat at the Collège de France until his death, but ceased lecturing in December 1969, after suffering a stroke that left him aphasic.
 Earlier that year he had been elected as the first President of the International Association for Semiotic Studies, and stayed nominally in that position until 1972.
 Benveniste died in a nursing home in Versailles, aged 74.